murtaza-u/gruvqueen/README.md

 ```

 ## 💥Modify highlights
-Sice gruvqueen is written in lua you can require different components **(after setting the colorscheme)** of the colorscheme and modify the highlighting
+Sice gruvqueen is written in lua you can require different components **(before setting the colorscheme)** of the colorscheme and modify the highlighting
 Example: Changing the styles for LspDiagnosticsVirtualText
 ```lua
 local lsp = require("gruvqueen.lsp")